He has successfully completed assignments for many clients including the following:

 FCL regards the production of quality documentation as an essential part of its services to the client.
 FCL's documents are relevant, concise, free from rambling,

 repetition and unnecessary words.
 Opinions are not expressed without reliable evidence that the reader may follow up.
-Perhaps with the exception of Ohm's Law, no formula is stated without
+Perhaps with the exception of Ohm's Law, no formula or assertion is stated without

-references to reputable text books and/or peer reviewed papers.
-FCL maintains high skill levels of the industry standard word processing, spreadsheet, graphics, drawing and other applications to support the documentation.
-Quite often a client's deliveries include well written and correctly configured and reviewed documents, accceptable to the customer.
-FCL has experience in writing most types of deliverable specification documents (requirements, design proving, test, acceptance) for many types of equipment.
+references to reputable sources.
+FCL maintains high skill levels of the industry standard word processing, spreadsheet, graphics, drawing and other applications to support the necessary documentation.
+Clients' deliveries routinely include well written and correctly configured and reviewed documents, accceptable to the customer.
+FCL has experience in writing most types of deliverable documents (requirements, design proving, test, acceptance) for many types of equipment.

 How can we be sure that we will retain the skills and